Alluxio/alluxio/docs/en/api/S3-API.md

     <br/><br/>
     Therefore this header is used exclusively to specify an Alluxio ACL username to perform an operation with.
-In order to remain compatible with other S3 clients, the header is still expected to contain all the fields in accordance with the
+In order to remain compatible with other S3 clients, the header is still expected to follow the
     <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-auth-using-authorization-header.html">AWS Signature Version 4</a>
-    documentation.
+    format.
     <br/><br/>
     When supplying an access key to an S3 client, put the intended Alluxio ACL username.
     The secret key is unused so you may use any dummy value.</td>